sth/sqxx/README.md

     This feature seems to be very specific and not usually used in normal operation.
 	 (TODO: reference to sqlite docs)

-- Aggregation functions (in development)
-- Some implemented features are not covered by test cases and maybe untested:
+- Some implemented features are not covered by test cases and maybe untested/incomplete:
   - varags SQL functions
   - blob values
   - `sqlite3_backup*` wrappers